Nazeer2013/nd00333-capstone/README.md

 **HyperParameters**

+Overfitting is a significant issue in the field of data science that needs to handled carefully in order to build a robust and accurate model.
+Overfitting arises when a model tries to fit the training data so well that it cannot generalize to new observations.

 Regularization techniques and streangth are to avoid Overfitting or UnderFitting model training.

+***solver='liblinear'***

+LIBLINEAR is an open source library for large-scale linear classification.
+It supports logistic regression and linear support vector machines.
+Experiments demonstrate that LIBLINEAR is very efficient on large sparse data sets.

+Keywords: large-scale linear classification, logistic regression, support vector machines, open source, machine learning

+***penalty='l1'***

+L1 regularization forces the weights of uninformative features to be zero by substracting a small amount from the weight at each iteration and thus making the weight zero, eventually.

+L1 regularization penalizes |weight|.

 Regularization techniques play a vital role in the development of machine learning models.
 Especially complex models, like neural networks, prone to overfitting the training data.
 Broken down, the word “regularize” states that we’re making something regular.
 In a mathematical or ML context, we make something regular by adding information which creates a solution that prevents overfitting.
 The “something” we’re making regular in our ML context is the  “objective function”, something we try to minimize during the optimization problem.